Chipping Campden to Bath

 - All of the above prices are per person, and based upon two guests sharing a double or twin-bedded room.

-- Single traveller supplement; £50 per night (More about single supplement).
+- Single traveller supplement; £60 per night (more about solo traveller supplements and single room supplements).

 - Discounts available for parties of three or more guests.